bguest/plaza/README.md

 Want to know more, go checkout the code, the guts of it are located at `lib/plaza/models/restful_model.rb`

+## Questions & Answers

+*Q*.
+Why not ActiveResource?
+*A*.
+ActiveResource is dependent on ActiveModel and ActiveSupport, both of which are tied to a specific version of rails.
+We didn't want all the dependency.
+Building on top of Faraday and Virtus offered greater flexibility and less dependencies.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/plaza/fork )